United Nations Assistance Mission in Afghanistan: Development and Humanitarian Assistance

-UNAMA's Deputy SRSG (humanitarian) is expected to manage UN support for development efforts in Afghanistan, including capacity building and coordination of humanitarian assistance from international bodies.
-Ratwatte (DSRSG humanitarian) also holds the post of UN Resident Coordinator for Afghanistan, responsible for the coordination of the work of the UN Country Team.
+UNAMA's Deputy SRSG (Humanitarian) manages UN support for development efforts in Afghanistan, including capacity building and coordination of humanitarian assistance from international bodies.
+The post holder also serves as UN Resident Coordinator for Afghanistan, responsible for the coordination of the work of the UN Country Team.

 The UNCT in Afghanistan comprises 20 agencies, funds and programmes with offices in Afghanistan.